TotalEnergies closes Myanmar chapter

 “As TotalEnergies definitively withdraws from Myanmar, our company repeats its condemnation of the abuses and human rights violations taking place in this country and reaffirms its support to the people of Myanmar and its hope for a swift return to peace and rule of law” concluded the French player in its statement.

 Two more oil and gas players, Chevron and Woodside, followed suit and also decided to exit Myanmar.
-Unlike TotalEnergies, Chevron decided to withdraw from the Yadana field through a transaction, which serves to provide greater control over incoming JV parties.
+Unlike TotalEnergies, Chevron opted to withdraw from the Yadana field through a transaction, providing greater control over incoming JV parties.

 Meanwhile, PTTEP and Malaysia’s Petronas disclosed in April 2022 intentions to withdraw from another field offshore Myanmar.